Investing term

 The company increases its share count by a fixed ratio while the per-share price drops by the same ratio.

-A stock split increases the number of shares while cutting the per-share price by the same ratio, leaving total value unchanged — purely cosmetic.
-Companies split to make a high-priced share feel more accessible.
-It changes nothing fundamental about the business or your stake; a 2-for-1 split just turns one $100 share into two $50 shares.
+A stock split increases the number of shares while cutting the per-share price by the same ratio, leaving total value unchanged — a purely cosmetic change.
+A 2-for-1 split turns one $100 share into two $50 shares; you have twice as many shares, each worth half as much, and your total stake is identical.

 For example